jugechengzi/FR/README.md

 ## Quick Test
 If you don't have enough GPU resource, we also provide trained models for quick test.
 Download the models [here](https://drive.google.com/file/d/1jLkLBC5CJxu-M_2yOGi94rGwscofnJVk/view?usp=sharing) and then run test_beer.py and test_hotel.py.

-## Remark
-Other hyper-parameters will be released as soon as this repository gets 10 stars.

 ## Citation
 @inproceedings{NEURIPS2022_2e0bd92a,